mikelyou/mikelyou.github.io/_posts/2020-01-02-hodgepodge.markdown

 - New variable at post head.
 Example:

 ```
-copyright-statement: CC4.0
+copyright-statement: CC BY-NC
 ```

-If not stated, it shows nothing by default.
+If not stated, it shows default statement.

 ## Back-to-top button